 If stock isn’t moving as quickly as we’d like, an alternative to pulping is remainder, where we sell excess stock in bulk for a high discount to discount stores.
 This allows us to move the stock out of our warehouse without pulping them.

 That’s all for this week!
 We hope you gained a little more knowledge of the sales terms that get used a lot in publishing.
 We wish those of you seeking a job in sales (and in publishing in general) the best of luck!
 If you want to learn more about upcoming Peek Into Publishing projects, follow Watkins on Twitter.
 Next week, we have one of our amazing commissioning editors giving insight into the editorial department, so come back on Wednesday.
 To catch up on previous posts, see below for insights into sales, marketing and design:

-- A Peek into Publishing: Editorial with Ella ChappellWe’ve asked Ella to answer questions about her publishing job in the editorial department!
+- A Peek into Publishing: Sales with Lauren StrangeWe’ve asked Lauren to answer questions about her publishing job in the sales department!

 - How to Look After Your Mental Health and Keep Your Individuality as a Doctorby Lesley Morrison In the era of Zoom, I got to see myself while…